So, you’re looking for a side hustle. But it can’t be just any old gig, right?

 - Become a social media guru.
 Sway crowds with your words.
 If you know how to get people’s attention on social media, you could help many companies with their content across different platforms.

 - Create SEO content.
 SEO is extremely important for all of those who want to rank high on Google.
-If you know how to write for both computers and humans, you could boost someone’s website and make it more findable.
+Learn how to write for both computers and humans, and your website will be more findable.

 - Do technical writing.
 Maybe you’re not that great with puns, but know a fair bit on a particular science or technical topic?
 You could easily do technical writing on your topic of expertise.